 What might happen to the data now?
-How can we handle such a large amount of data - would we get mixed up? (use of computers in handling large amounts of data).
+How can we handle such a large amount of data - would we get mixed up?
+Discuss the role of computers in handling large amounts of data.
 What type of graph should we use?
 How will we know if we have represented all of the information accurately?